 "Thinking Outside the Box"

-Welcome to South Florida Federal Credit Union.
+Welcome to South Florida FCU, A Division of Guardians Credit Union.
 Your credit union thinks outside the box to provide financial solutions to our members allowing them to accomplish goals like purchasing cars, becoming homeowners and making the dream of sending their children to college attainable.
 We think outside the box to offer service solutions which make banking from your home and office more convenient than ever.
 With Free Online Banking, Bill Pay and Direct Deposit, banking has never been more convenient.
 With our new Secure Remote Check Deposit option, you can make deposits from anywhere in the world with an image of your check.

 Our Mission Statement